OtagoCarpentries/otagocarpentries.github.io/r4ssp.md

 10th May | 8 | Modularity and Flow of Control 2

-The drop-in session on Monday 8th will be delivered as a lesson, subsequent sessions will be in the form of faciliated group help.
+The drop-in session on Monday 8th will be delivered as a lesson, subsequent sessions will be in the form of facilitated group help.

 Modules can be completed the learners own pace - modules 1 - 4 will be released prior to 8th March with modules 5 - 8 being released prior to mid-semester break.